 It glides effortlessly across the floor and I can mop my entire house in minutes, without a nasty bucket.

 It’s great for bathrooms too because the hot steam sanitizes without questionable ingredients, and the swivel head means it curves around the toilet.
-You can even use it with the carpet steaming tool to clean your rugs!
+You can even use it with the carpet steaming tool to clean your rugs and upholstery!

 My Carpet and Upholstery Cleaner